awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

    - It MUST use the `authentication tag` obtained from deserialization as the AES-GCM input authentication tag.
    - It MUST use the `derivedBranchKey` as the AES-GCM cipher key.
    - It MUST use the `IV` obtained from deserialization as the AES-GCM input IV.
-   - It MUST use the serialized [encryption context](#branch-key-wrappingunwrapping-aad) as the AES-GCM AAD.
+   - It MUST use the serialized [encryption context](#branch-key-wrapping-and-unwrapping-aad) as the AES-GCM AAD.

 If OnDecrypt fails to do any of the above, OnDecrypt MUST fail.

-### Branch Key Wrapping/Unwrapping AAD
+### Branch Key Wrapping and Unwrapping AAD

 To Encrypt and Decrypt the `wrappedDerivedBranchKey` the keyring MUST include the following values as part of the AAD for the AES Encrypt/Decrypt calls.